 Keep in mind – on physical copies of your book, the cost of printing is subtracted from your royalty.

 (Royalty rate x list price) – printing costs = the royalty you get paid from Amazon

 For example, your list price is $15.
 Your book is a 333-page paperback with black ink which has a $4.85 printing cost:

 (0.60 x $15) – $4.85 = $4.15 royalty payment to you.

 Are there drawbacks to using Kindle Direct Publishing on Amazon?

 If you’ve been browsing this site for long, you will know that I love Amazon’s KDP.
 But if I had to point out some drawbacks… I would say:

-1 – There is no way to see who is buying your book, Amazon doesn’t provide this data to you, so there is no one to follow up with readers to ask for reviews or share updates on what you’re working on as an author.
+1 – There is no way to see who is buying your book, Amazon doesn’t provide this data to you, so there is no way to follow up with readers to ask for reviews or share updates on what you’re working on as an author.
 (Always remember to put some sort of way for readers to find you inside your book pages – like a URL for your author website, social media pages, email, etc.)

 2 – Certain features like spine text and the hardcover option are not available if your book is under a certain page count.
-This is kind of a bummer if your heart is set on certain features.
+This is kind of a bummer if your heart is set on these certain features.